Hayk-Martirosyan/AX21RestClient/README.md

 I needed to check internet conectivity from a host within a local network  and reboot the router since it has a tendency to not get dynamic ip after power outeges.

-I got inspired by the work of Oriol Castejón https://the-hyperbolic.com/posts/hacking-the-tlwpa4220-part-3/ Archer AX21 is newer then the router used in the mentioned post.
-It uses two RSA keys and one AES compared to  the previous one mentioned in the post.
+I got inspired by the work of Oriol Castejón https://the-hyperbolic.com/posts/hacking-the-tlwpa4220-part-3/

+Archer AX21 is newer than the router used in the mentioned post.
+This one uses two RSA keys and one AES compared to  the previous one mentioned in the post.

-##Basic Usage
+## Basic Usage
 ```
 restClient = RouterRestClient('192.168.0.1', 'router password')
 restClient.get_rsa_keys()